Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 About the residency

 The Keesing Studio residency at the Cité internationale des arts is an opportunity for writers to direct their own program of activity and expand their practice and networks.
-There are five residencies on offer: three x one month (with $5,000 support), and one x three months (with $12,500 support) and one x six months (with $25,000 support).
+There are three residencies on offer: two x three months (with $12,500 support) and one x six months (with $25,000 support).

 The Studio was generously leased in 1985 for 75 years by the late Nancy Keesing to provide Australian writers with the opportunity to live and write in a new and stimulating environment.
 The Cité provides studio space to professional artists wanting to develop their practice in France.
 Every month, in partnership with 135 French and international organisations, the Cité’s two complementary sites welcome more than 300 artists from a wide range of disciplines for residencies lasting up to one year.